General Édouard de Colbert-Chabanais

 With France threatened in 1814, Colbert returned to the Red Lancers to lead them in Champagne.
 In February they fought at La Rothière, Champaubert , Montmirail , Château-Thierry, and Nangis, and then in March they fought at Craonne, Reims, Epernay, and Arcis-sur-Aube.
 After Napoleon's abdication in April, the restored Bourbons left Colbert in command of the remnants of the regiment but renamed it.

 Napoleon kept Colbert in charge of the Lancers of the Imperial Guard for the campaign in Belgium of 1815.
 Colbert fought at Quatre Bras where he was wounded by a shot to the left arm, and then at the Battle of Waterloo he continued to lead his lancers despite having his arm in a sling.
-When the Bourbons returned once again after Napoleon's second abdications, they were not happy with Colbert's statement to Napoleon and threw him in prison until 1816.
-Once released, Colbert's career came to an end until 1826 when he was reinstated.
+When the Bourbons returned once again after Napoleon's second abdication, they were not happy with Colbert's statement to Napoleon and threw him in prison until 1816.
+Once released, Colbert's career came to an end until 1826 when he was reinstated and he resumed his military career.
 In 1835 he was wounded by the device that attempted to assassinate King Louis Philippe and did kill Marshal Mortier.